 Q: can you drive to maroon bells?

-A: Maroon Creek Road will open late on June 8, 2020 due to COVID-19 and personal vehicles are allowed from that date until the Maroon Bells Shuttle begins operating on early June, however, reservations are now required due to minimal parking at the lake.
-All visitors are required to take the shuttle bus from Aspen Highlands between July 1 and October 11, 2020 between the hours of 8am and 5pm.
+A: Maroon Creek Road typically opens in mid-May, but this opening date is contingent on weather.
+Personal vehicles are allowed from that date until the Maroon Bells Shuttle begins operating on early June, however, reservations are now required due to minimal parking at the lake.
+All visitors are required to take the shuttle bus from Aspen Highlands between early June and late October between the hours of 8am and 5pm.
 Visit the Aspen Resort Chamber Association website for reservations and updated dates on each summer.

 A: Yes, but it takes more effort than in fall and summer.
 While Maroon Creek Road is closed to vehicles from late fall until late spring, you can still crosscountry ski, snow bike, snowshoe, hike, or take a snowmobile the 12.4 miles round-trip to access the bells.
 There is a cross-country ski track along the road as well as a groomed snowmobile track.
 T-Lazy-7 Ranch offers snowmobile tours to the lake, weather permitting.